G14MB0/conductor-core/docs/workflow.md

 |   |-- conductor_nodes/
 |       |-- __init__.py
 |       |-- common.py
-|       `-- flows/
+|       |-- flows/
 |           |-- __init__.py
-|           `-- order_processing.py
+|           |-- order_processing.py
-`-- README.md
+|-- README.md
 ```

-In your flow definition you would then reference callables such as
-`conductor_nodes.flows.order_processing:route_order`.
-Ensure `pyproject.toml` or
-`setup.cfg` declares the package under `[project]`/`[tool.setuptools]` so local
-testing mirrors the runtime import path.
-Any packages required by the repo
-should be listed in the global configuration `dependencies` or handled via your
-deployment pipeline.\n\n
+You can keep flow and payload files alongside the runtime configuration (use a `filesystem` alias) or push them to git/HTTP locations.
+Update your CI/CD pipeline to publish new commits so the orchestrator always pulls the latest versions.

 ## 6. Run with Docker Compose (recommended)

 Copy the provided template and adjust values: